-6. Tournament Staff
+2. Tournament Staff

-6.1 Tournament Committee
+2.1 Tournament Committee

 The Tournament Committee will be responsible for the organisation and administration of the Australian Ranking tournament.
-In particular, the tournament committee will:
+We recommend that the Tournament Committee is appointed at least three months before the commencement of the tournament.
+The Tournament Committee should consist of the following people: